-Stream restoration includes actions to restore the hydrology, aquatic habitat, and riparian vegetation of streams that may have been impacted by inadequate culverts, road crossings, impoundments, erosion and sedimentation, runoff or other hydrologic effects of adjacent or upstream development.
-This may include restoring natural hydrology, wetlands, storage/treatment, and riparian vegetation along stormwater conveyances.
-In-stream restoration actions include efforts to reestablish natural channel and floodplain process and should accompany efforts to address offsite processes (runoff, erosion, sedimentation, etc.) that created the original impacts.
+Tributary stream restoration includes actions to reestablish the hydrology and aquatic and riparian habitat that may have been impacted by road crossings, instream impoundments, erosion and sedimentation, runoff or other hydrologic effects of adjacent or upstream developments.
+This may also include developing more natural hydrology, wetlands, storage/treatment, and riparian vegetation along stormwater conveyances.
+In-stream restoration may include efforts to reestablish natural channel and floodplain process and should accompany efforts to address offsite processes (erosion, sedimentation, etc.) that created the original impacts.
+The success of stream restoration activities with benefits for the listed Okaloosa darter, as discussed in Section 2.4.2, is an example of the potential of stream and basin restoration activities to protect and restore aquatic habitats.